skywalkerzhai/weizhai.github.io/_pages/about.md

 Education
 ======
 * Ph.D. in Urban and Regional Planning, University of Florida, 2021
-* M.S. in Computer Engineering, University of Florida, 2020
+* M.Eng. in Computer Engineering, University of Florida, 2020
-* M.S. in Urban Planning, Tsinghua University, 2017
+* M.Eng. in Urban Planning, Tsinghua University, 2017
-* B.S. in Urban Planning, Hunan University, 2015
+* B.Eng. in Urban Planning, Hunan University, 2015

 Work experience
 ======